yeguacelestial/fake-news-detection/README.md

 `conda env create -f environment.yml`

-If you don't use Anaconda and you prefer using another environment wrapper, install the project dependencies with:
+If you don't use Anaconda and you rather using another environment wrapper, install the project dependencies with:

 `pip install -r requirements.txt`

+Then, run the server locally

+`python manage.py runserver`